Custom (musician): Controversy

 Custom's song "Hey Mister" was banned from MTV in 2002 as the network's Standards and Practices division labeled the song and video "pedophilic and offensive to women".
 Lavold's original concept for the music video involved storming the White House and singing the song's lyrics to then-President George W. Bush and attempting to seduce his daughters Barbara Bush and Jenna Bush.
 However, the concept was scrapped after the September 11 attacks because "making fun of the president while you're at war is probably not a good idea," according to Lavold.

 The music video featured the song's sexually suggestive lyrics being written on the woman's skin as well as upskirt shots exposing her underwear.
 MTV cited the "morally objectionable" lyrics as a key component in its banning and prohibited Lavold from re-shooting the video with different lyrics.
 The lyrics "Hey mister, I really like your daughter, I want to eat her like ice cream, maybe dip her in chocolate" were believed to be written about an underage girl, and while the subject of the video was 22 years old during filming, MTV believed that she was "prepubescent."
 Lavold said they generally took issue with the music video and the song itself, branding it "a woman-hating anthem."

 "Hey Mister" was a radio hit, peaking at No. 20 on the Billboard Alternative Songs chart and No. 28 on the Mainstream Rock Tracks chart in 2002.

 Death

-Lavold passed away on December 18, 2021 from cardiac arrest at the age of 54.
-He was in Athens, Greece on a business trip.
+Lavold died on December 18, 2021, from cardiac arrest at the age of 54.
+He was in Athens, Greece, on a business trip.